Plestiodon

 Plestiodon is a genus of lizards in the family Scincidae (skinks).
 The genus contains many species formerly classified under the genus Eumeces, except those now placed in Mesoscincus.
 They are secretive, agile animals with a cylindrical body covered with smooth, shiny scales.
 They are distributed from East Asia to throughout North America from southern Canada south to Mexico, including oceanic islands such as Bermuda.

 Defensive mechanism

 The conspicuous coloring of species of Plestiodon is a survival trait: it attracts a predator's attention to the tail of the animal, which will break off when grabbed.
 A skink thus often manages to escape and hide under some rock, log, or fallen leaves while the predator still contemplates the wildly thrashing severed tail.
-(This is an instance of what is called autotomy: voluntarily shedding a body part in order to escape, and later re generating the body part.)
+(This is an instance of what is called autotomy: voluntarily shedding a body part in order to escape, and later regenerating the body part.)
 After the tail regenerates, it usually has the same color as the rest of the body and is typically shorter than the original tail.
 In some species, regrown tails are pinkish.
 A regrown tail has a cartilaginous rod for support instead of vertebrae.